dimastatz/cloud-profiler/docs/expert-system-for-profiler.md

 - Live Bytes: amount of allocated and not collected by GC bytes
 - Live Objects: number of allocated and not collected by GC objects
 - Self (Percent): amount of allocation in percents not including upper frames
-- Accum (Percent): ammout of allocation in percents including upper frames
+- Accum (Percent): amount of allocation in percents including upper frames
 - Class Name: class where allocations happened

 The data can look as follows in profiler